-The main goal of this paper has been to present the new IGAPS catalogue, formed from merging the IPHAS (Drew et al. 2005) and UVEX (Groot et al. 2009) surveys of the northern Galactic Plane.
-It is a catalogue of 174 columns and almost 300 million rows, spanning the r magnitude range from 12-13th mag down to 21st (10σ , see figure 9).
-The astrometry in all 5 photometric bands has been placed in the Gaia DR2 reference frame.
-Broadband g, r, and i have been uniformly calibrated using Pan-STARRS data resting on that project's 'Ubercal' (Magnier et al. 2013).
-We estimate the reproducibility of the photometry in these bands (and in $H\alpha$) to be in the region of 0.02 magnitudes at magnitudes brighter than ~19th.
+The main goal of this paper is to present the new IGAPS catalogue, formed from merging the IPHAS (Drew et al. 2005) and UVEX (Groot et al. 2009) surveys of the northern Galactic plane.
+It is a catalogue of 174 columns and almost 300 million rows, spanning the r magnitude range from 12-13th mag down to 21st mag ( $10\sigma$ , see Fig. 9).
+The astrometry in all five photometric bands has been placed in the Gaia DR2 reference frame.
+Broadband g, r, and i have been uniformly calibrated using Pan-STARRS data resting on that project's "Ubercal" (Magnier et al. 2013).
+We estimate the reproducibility of the photometry in these bands (and in H $\alpha$ ) to be in the region of 0.02 mag at magnitudes brighter than ~19th mag.

-The key diagnostic bands in IGAPS are narrow-band $H\alpha$ (IPHAS) and the u band as mimicked by the U{RGO} filter (UVEX).
-The large number of sources available per exposure in $H\alpha$ has made possible a uniform calibration across the full 1850 sq.deg. footprint.
-In a follow up publication presenting the database of IGAPS images (Greimel et al, in prep.) we will use this to set a flux scale to the $H\alpha$ images, so they may be fully exploited in studies of extended nebulae and the ionized interstellar medium.
-Here, we directly use the $H\alpha$ calibration in identifying a list of candidate emission line stars: these number 8292 at > 5σ significance down to a faint limit $r_I = 19.5$.
-The challenge of the much lower source density in the U{RGO} exposures has meant that the calibration so far remains as computed on a run-by-run basis in the pipeline processing.
+The key diagnostic bands in IGAPS are narrow-band H $\alpha$ (IPHAS) and the u band as mimicked by the $U{RGO}$ filter (UVEX).
+The large number of sources available per exposure in H $\alpha$ has made possible a uniform calibration across the full footprint of 1850 sq. deg.
+In a follow-up publication presenting the database of IGAPS images (Greimel et al., in prep.) we will use this to set a flux scale to the H $\alpha$ images so that they may be fully exploited in studies of extended nebulae and the ionized interstellar medium.
+Here, we directly use the H $\alpha$ calibration in identifying a list of candidate emission line stars: these number 8292 at >5 $\sigma$ significance down to a faint limit $r_I = 19.5$ .
+The challenge of the much lower source density in the $U{RGO}$ exposures has meant that the calibration so far remains as computed on a run-by-run basis in the pipeline processing.
 This has turned out to be reasonably stable, if more approximate.
-It is adequate e.g. for the selection of stars with UV excess.
+It is adequate for the selection of stars with UV excess for example.

 The UVEX and IPHAS surveys both obtained data in the r band, at two distinct epochs that are typically several years apart.
-Both epochs are given in the IGAPS catalogue and have been used to make a global selection of stellar variables brighter than r = 19.5, subject to a threshold, $|\Delta r| > 0.2$.
+Both epochs are given in the IGAPS catalogue and have been used to make a global selection of stellar variables brighter than r=19.5, subject to a threshold, $|\Delta r|>0.2$ .
 The total found implies roughly 1 in 4000 catalogued objects are, by this definition, significant variables.

-This first federation of UVEX blue photometry with red IPHAS data provides, in the IGAPS catalogue, a resource of great utility for the examination of the northern Milky Way's stellar content.
+This first federation of UVEX blue photometry with red IPHAS data provides, in the IGAPS catalogue, a resource of great utility for the examination of the stellar content of the northern Milky Way.
 Previous applications of the separate survey databases have ranged all the way from local white dwarfs up to the most luminous and massive stars detected at heliocentric distances of up to 10 kpc.
 The merger, especially now that increasingly precise astrometry is flowing from the Gaia mission as well, can become a convenient basis for more flexible and incisive analysis of early, late and high-mass stellar evolution.
-An immediate use will be in the selection of Galactic Plane targets for the upcoming WEAVE spectroscopic survey on the William Herschel Telescope (Dalton et al. 2018).
-The IGAPS catalogue will be made world-accessible via the Centre de Données Astronomique (CDS) in Strasbourg.
+An immediate use will be in the selection of Galactic plane targets for the upcoming WEAVE spectroscopic survey on the William Herschel Telescope (Dalton et al. 2018).
+The IGAPS catalogue is freely accessible via the Centre de Données Astronomique (CDS) in Strasbourg.